 PLATFORM: Feature Addition + Gamification (Mobile)

 TEAM: 3 People

 DURATION: 2 weeks

 *This was a conceptual project

 C & C Analysis

-Rising concerns surrounding scooter etiquette and their potential endangerment for pedestrians, people with disabilities, and drivers have led to several cities enforcing bans/restrictions of electric scooter usage.
-Poor user behavior has resulted in their abandonment with several scooters found vandalized or broken, and reckless riding (no helmet, riding on the sidewalks, drunk riding, etc.) has become a notorious source of preventable accidents.
+Rising concern surrounding scooter etiquette and their endangerment to pedestrians, people with disabilities, and drivers have led several cities and countries to enforce bans and restrictions for electric scooter usage.
+Poor user behavior has resulted in their abandonment, several scooters have been found vandalized or broken, and reckless riding (no helmet, riding on the sidewalks, drunk riding, etc.) has become a source of preventable accidents.

 BEHAVIOR CHANGE MOTIVATION